z720/angular-brunch/README.md

 Features:
 * Full JS & HTML (no Coffeescript, no Jade) & SCSS automatically compiled on save (No ruby, we use node-sass & node-bourbon !)
-* Modernizr (because IE9 is still alive) (if you need a version compatible IE8, get the release 0.4.1)
-* auto-reload during development saves you from manually refreshing the page and the css is automatically injected without refreshing the page
 * Javascript / CSS minification for production
+* [BrowserSync](http://www.browsersync.io/): during development it will auto-reload to save you from manually refreshing the page, the css is automatically injected and all your browsers are synchronized
 * [karma](http://karma-runner.github.io) integration for unit & e2e tests
 * Bootstrap 3
+* Compatible with IE9+ (if you need a version compatible with IE8, get the release 0.4.1)
 * Be consistent, with the [.editorconfig file](http://editorconfig.org/) your coding style will be the same across IDEs & editors (adapt it to your coding preferences)

 ## Alternate Versions